patricklam/plam.new-webpage/content/post/20240616-overland-track-before-the-walk.md

 published:  true
 image:      "/img/20240616-overland-track-before-the-walk/20240428_232616385_hobart_from_the_river.avif"
 showtoc:    true
-summary:    "Getting to Tasmania is pretty easy, but here's how we did it."
+summary:    "Getting to Tasmania is pretty easy, but here's how we did it, stopping by Melbourne and then to Hobart and Launceston."

 ---